top of page

 How Do Central Banks Control Inflation?
 A Guide For the Perplexed with Ricardo Reis

-August 2023 [pdf] Revise & Resubmit at Journal of Economic Literature
+July 2024 [pdf[online appendix] Revise & Resubmit at Journal of Economic Literature

 Sudden Stops, Productivity, and the Exchange Rate